suryanarayananabinaya-tech/payment/README.md

 This project demonstrates how real-world financial systems are built with:

-Reliability
+- Reliability

-Scalability
+- Scalability

-Fault tolerance
+- Fault tolerance

-Secure communication
+- Secure communication

 It mirrors architecture used in:

-Banking systems
+-Banking systems

-Payment gateways
+-Payment gateways

-Distributed microservices
+-Distributed microservices

 ---